Clinician I/II, HCPC

-Current license from the Texas Board of Social Work Examiners to practice as a Licensed Master Social Worker (LMSW) or Licensed Professional Counselor (LPC), or Licensed Clinical Social Worker (LCSW).
+Current license from the Texas Board of Social Work Examiners to practice as a Licensed Master Social Worker (LMSW), Licensed Professional Counselor (LPC), or Licensed Clinical Social Worker (LCSW).

 Master’s degree in a behavioral science.

-One year experience in a mental health setting.
+One year of experience in a mental health setting.

 Exerts up to 50 pounds of force occasionally and/or up to 20 pounds frequently and/or up to 10 pounds constantly to move objects.